walmartlabs/lacinia/docs/tutorial/game-data.rst

    {:data {:game_by_id {:id "1236",
                         :name "Tiny Epic Galaxies",
                         :summary "Fast dice-based sci-fi space game with a bit of chaos"}}}

+.. sidebar:: JSON?

+   It's perfectly acceptible to return EDN rather than JSON.
+   The GraphQL spec goes to some length to identify JSON as just one possible over-the-wire format.
+   It's easy enough to convert EDN to JSON, and even reasonable to support clients that can consume the EDN directly.

 Success!
 Lacinia has parsed our query string and executed it against our compiled schema.